 There are numerous diseases, particularly affecting the lungs, people with a history of workplace asbestos exposure can develop within 20 to 50 years from their first exposure to asbestos.
 The following are the most common health problems and disease asbestos workers may come to struggle with:

-Perhaps the most important aspect you should keep in mind if you decided to seek financial compensation is the statute of limitations, which, in the majority of states, is 3 years from the moment of diagnosis.
-You must file a claim with the asbestos trust funds of the responsible companies within this period of time.
-Otherwise, you will lose your right to compensation.
-For this reason, you should file a claim as soon as you receive your diagnosis, as the legal process is very complex.
-Nevertheless, it will require minimal involvement on your part, as you will only have to send your attorney your employment or military records and your medical records, documents that will stand as evidence to support your claim.
+Filing a claim will require minimal involvement on your part, as you will only have to send your attorney your employment or military records and your medical records, documents that will stand as evidence to support your claim.
 The assistance of a lawyer who specializes in toxic exposure cases is vital if you intend to apply for compensation, as they will help you navigate the legal process as smoothly as possible and will also take care of the necessary paperwork on your behalf.

 During the last century, numerous industries made use of asbestos, as the mineral has many convenient properties, such as fire and electricity resistance, as well as resistance to various chemicals, and was also very cheap at the time.
 As a consequence, thousands of former employees came to struggle with terrible diseases such as lung cancer and mesothelioma, which lowers their life expectancy and decreases their life quality to a great extent.
 The following are the occupational groups at the highest risk of developing a disease as a result of workplace asbestos exposure:

-If you are a former industrial worker injured by occupational asbestos exposure and the statute of limitations for your case has not been exceeded, you will have to meet the following eligibility criteria in order to recover the financial compensation you deserve for your physical and emotional suffering:
+If you are a former industrial worker injured by occupational asbestos exposure you will have to meet the following eligibility criteria in order to recover the financial compensation you deserve for your physical and emotional suffering: